10 Best Superstrat Guitars and Brands

 To me, Charvel is the king of the hot-rodded Strat-style guitar, and they get the #1 spot on my list.
 These guitars were huge in the ‘80s, and they’ve seen resurgence in recent years.
 They feature a classic build, and the hot-rod part comes in the form of awesome Seymour Duncan pickups and Floyd Rose tremolos.

 There are two main styles to look for the Pro Mod Series: the San Dimas and So Cal.
 In my opinion these are the best superstrats under $1000.
+The Charvel San Dimas Strat is long regarded as one of the best guitars for shredders.
+The So Cal is very similar, but with a more strat-like appearance.

 One noticeable difference between them is the pickguard present on the So Cal, but otherwise much of the hardware and specs are the same: